 The DECODE LED is illuminated green when the TES9 is extracting data from its video input.
-If the video is 292M, the extracted data is VANC; if it is 259M, it can be either VANC or VBI.
 The LED will be green when the software has set up the hardware to extract incoming data, and the data is present.
 If the software does not need to extract incoming data for its current operating mode, or if the data is absent from the video input, the LED is off.